-At JDL Ventures, we want to help you understand the best tax deductions for real estate investors in the Central New Jersey area.
+At JDL Ventures, we want to help you understand the best tax deductions for real estate investors in the Newark area.
 Many people don’t know about all of the ways they can save money come tax time.
 There are likely many deductions out there that you aren’t capitalizing on as you should!
 Find out what the recent tax changes mean for you in our latest post, then give your CPA or tax planner a call to discuss your strategy!

 Most investors will tell you the same thing.
 Real estate investment has some fabulous tax breaks to help you save a fortune come tax season.
 It’s important to learn about all of the deductions available to you so you don’t find yourself leaving money on the table.
 While the rules seem to change every day, below we offer some tips to help you save some money on your taxes!